Yemen: Conflict, Red Sea Attacks, and U.S. Policy

 Yemen and the 119th Congress

 The 2025 National Defense Authorization Act (P.L.
-118-159) did not extend a ban on U.S. in-flight refueling of aircraft engaged in hostilities in Yemen's civil war that had been renewed since FY2020.
+118-159) did not extend a previous ban on U.S. in-flight refueling of aircraft engaged in hostilities in Yemen's civil war.
 Supplemental appropriations for FY2024 (P.L.
-118-50) and the Full-Year Continuing Appropriations and Extensions Act, 2025 (P.L.
-119-4) provide additional defense funds for U.S. Central Command that may support Yemen-related operations.
+118-50) and continuing appropriations for FY2025 (P.L.
+119-4) provide additional funds for U.S. Central Command.
 President Trump, like President Biden, has asserted authority to direct military operations in Yemen pursuant to the President's constitutional authority as Commander in Chief and Chief Executive.
 In April, some Representatives and Senators sought details from the Administration on its strategy and plans.
 Through oversight and appropriations, Congress may evaluate, support, or constrain executive branch efforts to weaken Houthi capacity, interdict Iranian support, or address humanitarian conditions.